Brenda Song: Career

-1995–2004: Early work and child acting
+1990s: Beginnings

 Song began in show business as a child fashion model in San Francisco after being spotted in a shopping mall by an agent from a modeling school.
 She began acting at the age of five or six in a Little Caesars commercial, and then a Barbie commercial.
 Her first film role was in the 1995 Requiem, an AFI student short film by actress Elizabeth Sung.
 "She came in confident [at the auditions].
 She was very focused, and it was very obvious that she loved what she was doing," said Sung.
 The film is about a waitress/dancer named Fong who remembers her loving brother and their bittersweet childhood in Hong Kong.
 The seven-year-old Song played a young version of "Fong", who is portrayed as an adult by Tamlyn Tomita.
 The film won a CINE Golden Eagle award.
 She appeared in another short film directed by Elizabeth Sung called The White Fox.
 Song next appeared in two episodes of the television program Thunder Alley, and was a regular in the children's television series Fudge, in which she portrayed Jenny.
 Her theatrical film debut was in Santa with Muscles, a 1996 independent film starring professional wrestler Hulk Hogan.

 After a small role in Leave It to Beaver (1997), she appeared in the Nickelodeon television series 100 Deeds for Eddie McDowd, where she played Sariffa Chung in thirteen episodes.
 After 100 Deeds, she had a number of small parts in television shows such as 7th Heaven, Judging Amy, ER, Once and Again, The Brothers García, Popular, Bette, The Bernie Mac Show, The Nightmare Room, For the People, and George Lopez.

+2000s: Breakthrough with Disney

 Two of Song's early roles led to recognition in the Young Artist Awards.
 Her role in the 2000 Disney Channel Original Movie, The Ultimate Christmas Present, won her the award for "Best Performance in a TV Movie Comedy, Supporting Young Actress".
 The film centers on two teenage girls, Allison Thompson (Hallee Hirsh) and Samantha Kwan (Song), who find a weather machine and make it snow in Los Angeles.
 Her 2002 appearance on The Bernie Mac Show led to her nomination for "Best Performance in a TV Comedy Series, Guest Starring Young Actress".
 In the same year, she was in the 20th Century Fox family film Like Mike, which grossed over $60 million.
 The film stars rapper Bow Wow as an orphan who can suddenly play NBA-level basketball.
-Song portrays the character Reg Stevens, a thirteen-year-old orphan. it was successful enough to spawn a sequel.
-Song did not participate in the sequel.
+Song portrays the character Reg Stevens, a thirteen-year-old orphan.